-Company Name AMP Planning Period Asset Management Standard Applied SCHEDULE 13 3: REPORT ON AS SET MANAGEMENT MATU JRITY (cont) Question No. Function Question Maturity Level 0 Maturity Level 1 Maturity Level 2 Maturity Level 3 Maturity Level 4 109 Corrective & Preventative action How does the organisation instigate appropriate corrective and/or preventive actions to eliminate or prevent the causes of identified poor performance and non conformance?
-The organisation does not recognise the need to have systematic approaches to instigating corrective or preventive actions.
-The organisation recognises the need to have systematic approaches to instigating corrective or preventive actions.
-There is ad-hoc implementation for corrective actions to address failures of assets but not the asset management system. instigation of preventive and corrective actions to address root causes of non Mechanisms are consistently in place and effective for the systematic instigation of preventive and corrective actions to address root causes of non compliance or incidents identified by investigations, compliance evaluation or audit.
-The organisation's process(es) surpass the standard required to comply with requirements set out in a recognised standard.
-The assessor is advised to note in the Evidence section why this is the case and the evidence seen.
-113 Continual Improvement How does the organisation achieve continual improvement in the optimal combination of costs, asset related risks and the performance and condition of assets and asset systems across the whole life cycle?
-The organisation does not consider continual improvement of these factors to be a requirement, or has not considered the issue.
-A Continual Improvement ethos is recognised as beneficial, however it has just been started, and or covers partially the asset drivers.
-Continuous improvement process(es) are set out and include consideration of cost risk, performance and condition for assets managed across the whole life cycle but it is not yet being systematically applied. continuous improvement process(es) The organisation's process(es) surpass the standard required to comply with requirements set out in a recognised standard.
-The assessor is advised to note in the Evidence section why this is the case and the evidence seen.
-115 Continual Improvement How does the organisation seek and acquire knowledge about new asset management related technology and practices, and evaluate their potential benefit to the organisation?
-The organisation makes no attempt to seek knowledge about new asset management related technology or practices.
-The organisation is inward looking, however it recognises that asset management is not sector specific and other sectors have developed good practice and new ideas that could apply.
-Ad-hoc approach.
-The organisation has initiated asset management communication within sector to share and, or identify 'new' to sector asset management practices and seeks to evaluate them.
-The organisation actively engages internally and externally with other asset management practitioners, professional bodies and relevant conferences.
-Actively investigates and evaluates new practices and evolves its asset management activities using appropriate developments. requirements set out in a recognised standard.
-The assessor is advised to note in the
+Company Name AMP Planning Period Asset Management Standard Applied SCHEDULE 13 : REPORT ON AS SET MANAGEMENT MATU JRITY (cont) Question No. Function Question Maturity Level 0 Maturity Level 1 Maturity Level 2 Maturity Level 3 Maturity Level 4 109 Corrective & How does the organisation The organisation does not recognise the The organisation recognises the need to The need is recognized for systematic Mechanisms are consistently in place The organisation's process(es) surpass Preventative action instigate appropriate corrective and/or preventive actions to need to have systematic approaches to instigating corrective or preventive have systematic approaches to instigating corrective or preventive instigation of preventive and corrective actions to address root causes of non and effective for the systematic instigation of preventive and corrective the standard required to comply with requirements set out in a recognised eliminate or prevent the causes actions. actions.
+There is ad-hoc implementation actions to address root causes of non standard. of identified poor performance for corrective actions to address failures investigations, compliance evaluation or compliance or incidents identified by and non conformance? of assets but not the asset management audit.
+It is only partially or investigations, compliance evaluation or The assessor is advised to note in the system. inconsistently in place. audit.
+Evidence section why this is the case and the evidence seen.
+113 Continual How does the organisation The organisation does not consider A Continual Improvement ethos is Continuous improvement process(es) are The organisation's process(es) surpass Improvement achieve continual improvement continual improvement of these factors recognised as beneficial, however it has set out and include consideration of cost the standard required to comply with in the optimal combination of costs, asset related risks and the to be a requirement, or has not just been started, and or covers partially the asset drivers. risk, performance and condition for assets managed across the whole life which include consideration of cost risk, performance and condition for assets standard. performance and condition of considered the issue. the asset unvers. cycle but it is not yet being managed across the whole life cycle are standard. assets and asset systems across systematically applied. being systematically applied.
+The assessor is advised to note in the the whole life cycle?
+Evidence section why this is the case and the evidence seen.
+115 Continual How does the organisation seek The organisation makes no attempt to The organisation is inward looking, The organisation has initiated asset The organisation actively engages The organisation's process(es) surpass Improvement and acquire knowledge about seek knowledge about new asset however it recognises that asset management communication within internally and externally with other asset new asset management related management related technology or management is not sector specific and sector to share and, or identify 'new' to management practitioners, professional requirements set out in a recognised technology and practices, and practices. other sectors have developed good sector asset management practices and bodies and relevant conferences. standard. evaluate their potential benefit to the organisation? practice and new ideas that could apply.
+Ad-hoc approach. seeks to evaluate them.
+Actively investigates and evaluates new practices and evolves its asset The assessor is advised to note in the to the organisation: Ас-пос арргоаст. management activities using appropriate developments. and the evidence seen.